-5. Graduates from this course will demonstrate PROFESSIONAL SKILLS AND BEHAVIOURS Act professionally, with due regard for legal, ethical, and societal responsibilities, modelling good practice that promotes positive perceptions of Biology and Biologists including working successfully in a group environment, contributing positively and flexibly to team outputs.
-Interact with others in groups and understand the importance of inclusive working practices.
-Recognise the importance of effective communication within a team and demonstrate consideration of the views of others.
-Recognise and apply the principles and codes of practice that underpin personal and professional integrity and standards.
-Reflect on their progress from feedback provided.
-Work with others in groups and demonstrate inclusive working practices.
-Communicate effectively with all members of a team and demonstrate consideration of the views of others and social intelligence.
-Demonstrate personal integrity and self-awareness of the ethical approach to their work.
-Reflect on their progress from feedback provided and apply comments on areas of improvement to further pieces of work.
-Collaborate with others to work in an effective team by coordinating to exchange information and tackle problems.
-Demonstrate leadership to help drive a project forwards, inspiring, and motivating others.
-Demonstrate an understanding of how to identify, protect and exploit intellectual property (IP) as part of the scientific innovation process.
-Evaluate their development of intellectual and transferable skills, for demonstration to employers.
-Demonstrate resilience and initiative to overcome problems or respond to changes in circumstance.
-6. Graduates from this course will demonstrate COMMUNICATION SKILLS and DIGITAL LITERACY Communicate effectively, selecting appropriate content, media and methods for the audience, purpose, and subject.
-Generate short written reports that transfer key information to non-scientists.
-Give a short verbal presentation on a science topic for a peer group, using PowerPoint or similar software for visual aids.
-Demonstrate knowledge of fundamental topics for Biology through succinct written (or verbal) answers to exam questions.
-Produce written reports in Word or similar software to convey the outcomes of practical work for a scientific audience.
-Create and deliver a verbal presentation on a science topic for a peer group, using PowerPoint (or similar) to produce high quality visual aids.
-Demonstrate detailed knowledge of topics in Biology through focussed and accurate written answers to exam questions and be able to defend knowledge verbally.
-Create substantial written reports that effectively explain the results of data analysis for a scientific audience, and which communicate information synthesised from published papers in a way that is organised, topical and recognises the limits of current hypotheses.
-Use creative approaches to design materials that convey key scientific information to scientific or non-scientific audiences.
-Give a clear, current, and accurate account of the subject area, and critically discuss and debate both with specialists and non- specialists, using appropriate scientific language.
+Assess the quality of evidence from different sources by evaluating the context, aims, objectives, experimental design, methodology, data interpretation and application of the study. (curiosity, sense making) 5.
+Graduates from this course will demonstrate PROFESSIONAL SKILLS AND BEHAVIOURS Act professionally, with due regard for legal, ethical and societal responsibilities, modelling good practice that promotes positive perceptions of the Biomedical Sciences and Biomedical Scientists including working successfully in a group environment, contributing positively and flexibly to team outputs. (adapting; initiative, collaborating, leading, feeling, integrity) Interact with others in groups and understand the importance of inclusive working practices.
+(Collaborating) Interact with others in groups and understand the importance of inclusive working practices.
+(Collaborating) Recognise the importance of effective communication within a team and demonstrate consideration of the views of others.
+(Feeling) Recognise and apply the principles and codes of practice that underpin personal and professional integrity and standards.
+(Integrity) Reflect on their progress from feedback provided. (adapting) Work with others in groups and demonstrate inclusive working practices.
+(Collaborating) Communicate effectively with all members of a team and demonstrate consideration of the views of others and social intelligence.
+(Feeling) Demonstrate personal integrity and self-awareness of the ethical approach to their work.
+(Integrity) Reflect on their progress from feedback provided and apply comments on areas of improvement to further pieces of work. (adapting, initiative) Collaborate with others to work in an effective team by coordinating to exchange information and tackle problems.
+(Collaborating) Demonstrate leadership to help drive a project forwards, inspiring and motivating others.
+(Leading) Demonstrate an understanding of how to identify, protect and exploit intellectual property (IP) as part of the scientific innovation process. (sense making) Evaluate their development of intellectual and transferable skills, for demonstration to employers. (adapting) Demonstrate resilience and initiative to overcome problems or respond to changes in circumstance. (adapting; initiative)

+6. Graduates from this course will demonstrate COMMUNICATION SKILLS and DIGITAL LITERACY Communicate effectively, selecting appropriate content, media and methods for the audience, purpose and subject. (communicating, focussing, sense making, creativity, initiative, feeling) Produce short written and verbal reports that transfer key information to a peer group. (communicating) Generate short written reports that transfer key information to non-scientists. (communicating) Give a short verbal presentation on a science topic for a peer group, using PowerPoint or similar software for visual aids. (communicating, creativity) Demonstrate knowledge of fundamental topics for Produce written reports in Word or similar software to convey the outcomes of practical work for a scientific audience. (communicating, focussing, sense making) Create and deliver a verbal presentation on a science topic for a peer group, using PowerPoint (or similar) to produce high quality visual aids. (communicating, creativity, initiative) Create substantial written reports that effectively explain the results of data analysis for a scientific audience, and which communicate information synthesised from published papers in a way that is organised, topical and recognises the limits of current hypotheses. (communicating, focussing, sense making) Demonstrate knowledge of aids. (communicating,